-This request is to rezone an 11.83-acre site, located approximately 100 feet west of the northwest corner of 59th Avenue and Lower Buckeye Road from RE-35 (Single-Family Residence District) to C-2 (Intermediate Commercial District) for commercial development.
-Companion Rezoning Case No. Z-SP-5-21-7 seeks a special permit to allow a self-service storage warehouse and underlying C-2 uses.
+This request is to rezone an 11.83-acre site, located approximately 100 feet west of the northwest corner of 59th Avenue and Lower Buckeye Road from RE-35 (Single-Family Residence District) (Pending C-2) to C-2 SP (Intermediate Commercial, Special Permit District) for a self-service storage warehouse and underlying commercial uses.
+Companion Rezoning Case No. Z-49-21-7 seeks to rezone to the site to C-2 to allow underlying commercial uses.